Learn

 One way to maximize the tax benefits of giving is to bunch two or more years of charitable contributions into one year.

 Donations must be made by midnight on December 31 in your time zone to deduct on this year's tax return.
-If mailing your donation, your envelope must be postmarked on or before December 318 for your donation to be deductible in the current year.
+If mailing your donation, your envelope must be postmarked on or before December 316 for your donation to be deductible in the current year.
+Please check with the IRS website.7

-Individuals aged 72 or older must take annual withdrawals from their tax-advantaged retirement accounts.
-These withdrawals are known as required minimum distributions.
+Individuals age 73 or older must take annual withdrawals from their tax-advantaged retirement accounts.
+These withdrawals are known as required minimum distributions (RMD).
 If you don't need the money to cover living expenses, consider giving it directly to charity — a tax strategy known as a qualified charitable distribution (QCD).

-The annual QCD limit is $100,000 per account owner,10 and donations must go directly from your IRA to the charity to qualify.
+The annual QCD limit is $108,000 per account owner,9 and donations must go directly from your IRA to the charity to qualify.

 Tax planning is an essential part of growing your wealth.
 A financial advisor can provide additional guidance if you need help deciding whether these strategies are right for you and estimating the potential tax savings.
 Questions?
 Please give us a call at 1-888-SYNOVUS (1-888- 796-6887).